 Investing in a local body of believers is one of the key ways the church can see lasting change through encounters with other cultures and people groups.
-Mission trips, in general, encourage believers to live missionally every day so the church can witness long term growth.
-Short-term missions trips, especially during the summer, are a popular way for churches to get their congregations involved in missions and outreach projects without requiring a long-term commitment.
+Mission trips, in general, encourage believers to live missionally every day so the church can witness long-term growth.
+Short-term mission trips are popular for churches to get their congregations involved in missions and outreach projects without requiring a long-term commitment.

-The call to go and first five best practices were previously shared on the blog.
-And today we are rounding out the final five of the top ten best mission trip practices.
-These practices come from the recently published guide, Mission Trip Best Practices: The Top Ten guide.
+The call to go and the first five best practices were previously shared on the blog.
+And today, we are rounding out the final five of the top ten best mission trip practices.
+These practices come from the recently published guide, Mission Trip Best Practices: The Top Ten Guide.

 6. Conduct Comprehensive Team Training.

 Training the team prior to the trip is essential.
-Both for the information that will be communicated during the sessions, but also for the team building that will occur along the way.
+Both for the information that will be communicated during the sessions and also for the team building that will occur along the way.
 Best practice dictates beginning team training sessions 6 months in advance.
-Team training encompasses a multitude of topics depending on the location of the trip, the purpose of the trip, the needs of the partner ministry, and the experience of the team members.
+Team training encompasses many topics depending on the trip’s location, the trip, the trip’s purpose, the partner ministry’s needs, and the team members’ experience.

 *Pro-tip: Agreement for attendance should be included in the team covenant team members sign in their trip application.

-The cost of a summer mission trip can be substantial.
+The cost of a mission trip can be substantial.
 Because of the nature of the trip, it costs more than a normal personal vacation or a trip across the nation.
 There is funding required for safe and healthy lodging, group transportation, ministry supplies, assistance for ministry partners, and contingency accounts.
-For most, funding the cost of the trip out-of-pocket is simply not possible.
+For most, funding the trip out-of-pocket cost is simply impossible.
 Therefore, many churches recommend giving friends, family, and church members the opportunity to partner in God’s work.
 They can do this by making financial support contributions in response to individuals’ requests for trip funding.

 8. Packing Party!

-Summer missions trips require an abundance of special supplies and equipment.
+Missions trips require an abundance of special supplies and equipment.
 A best practice regarding luggage is to allow every team member one personal suitcase and one “ministry” suitcase.
 Team members are fully responsible for their personal suitcases.
 However, bring the ministry suitcase to the church in advance.
-Then on the appointed evening, several days before trip departure, the team comes together to pack all the ministry supplies and equipment into the ministry suitcases.
-This way, ministry team leaders can help to manage their team’s supplies and ensure that they have everything they need.
+Then, several days before trip departure, the team comes together on the appointed evening to pack all the ministry supplies and equipment into the ministry suitcases.
+This way, ministry team leaders can help manage their team’s supplies and ensure they have everything they need.